theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 **The London datastore hosts around 550 datasets.
 They were released with stark differences in some months over the last three years.
 More importantly, the updates are not concentrated in recent months, which suggests a poor update cycle.
 The &tau; = 0.53 is optimistic because its `metadata update` variable possibly includes minor updates.**

-## 3. The UK Datastore
+## 3. The UK Datastore (data.gov.uk)

 The UK datastore, [data.gov.uk](http://data.gov.uk), hosts more than 16,000 datasets, although at least 4,000 of them are currently unpublished.
-According to the variable `last_major_modification` most datasets were updated recently.
+According to the variable `last_major_modification`, which excludes minor revisions, most datasets were updated recently.
 Almost 3/4 were updated in 2013.

 #### Figure 3.1 The UK datastore, histogram of last major modification

 ![data.gov.uk](https://raw.github.com/theodi/R-projects/updata-cycle-new/data-portal-analysis/graphics/gov-last-major-modification.png)

 However, there is a substantial problem with missing data for `update_frequency`.
 This is one reason why the UK datastore performs not well.
+According to data.gov.uk there is a wider issue of educating publishers on what metadata to include.

 If we compare the distribution of all datasets with the one that omits missing `update_frequency` (only around 4,000 remain!), we see a different pattern.
 The updates are no longer concentrated in recent months.

 #### Figure 3.2 The UK datastore, last major modification with and without (orange) missing update frequency